Automation Vendor Comparison · 2026

 Does FlowChainLabs replace Make.com or work alongside it?+

 Either pattern works.
-Most engagements move the mission-critical SOPs — billing webhooks, lead routing, anything that touches money, compliance, or customer experience — onto the FCL stack and leave long-tail one-off scenarios on Make.
+Most engagements move the mission-critical SOPs.
+Billing webhooks, lead routing, anything that touches money, compliance, or customer experience.
+Onto the FCL stack and leave long-tail one-off scenarios on Make.
 Some engagements migrate fully.
-The Audit determines order based on scenario volume, operation cost, exception rate, and where your ops team is currently spending the most maintenance time.
+The Assessment determines order based on scenario volume, operation cost, exception rate, and where your ops team is currently spending the most maintenance time.

 Ready to scope a real migration?

-The AI Growth Audit maps your live workflow inventory, scoreboards your current automation exposure, and tells you the order to ship.
-30 minutes.
+The AI Front Desk walkthrough maps your live workflow inventory, scoreboards your current automation exposure, and tells you the order to ship.
+Start with the walkthrough.
 No slide deck.
-Audit determines scope.
+Scope follows the call-leak and exception math.

 Compare FlowChainLabs to other automation vendors